Involutive bordered Floer homology: Introduction

 \section{Introduction}

-In 2013, Manolescu introduced a $\Pin(2)$-equivariant version of Seiberg-Witten Floer homology and used it to resolve the triangulation conjecture~\cite{Manolescu16:triangulation}.
+In 2013, Manolescu introduced a $\Pin(2)$-equivariant version of Seiberg-Witten Floer homology and used it to resolve the Triangulation Conjecture~\cite{Manolescu16:triangulation}.
 Since then, several authors have given applications of these new invariants, particularly to the homology cobordism group~\cite{Manolescu14:intersection,Lin15:KO,Stoffregen:SFS,Stoffregen:sum,Stoffregen:remark}.
-F.~Lin also gave a reformulation of this invariant, and deduced a number of formal properties, such as a surgery exact triangle, in addition to various applications~\cite{Lin:MB-Floer,Lin:Exact,Lin:higher-comp,Lin:correction,Lin:involutive-Kh}.
+F.~Lin also gave a reformulation of $\Pin(2)$-equivariant Seiberg-Witten Floer homology, and deduced a number of formal properties, such as a surgery exact triangle, in addition to various applications~\cite{Lin:MB-Floer,Lin:Exact,Lin:higher-comp,Lin:correction,Lin:involutive-Kh}.